sangseu/14Apr_sangseu.github.io/_posts/2017-01-02-Removing a retained message from the broker.md

 published: true
 layout: post
 author: me
-title: "Removing a retained message from the broker"
+title: "Removing a Retained message from the broker"
 tagline:
-excerpt: "Removing a retained message from the MQTT broker"
+excerpt: "Removing a Retained message from the MQTT broker"
 ---

-## Removing a retained message from the broker
+# Removing a Retained message from the broker

 <p>We can remove retained messages by publishing a zero length retained
 message to the topic you wish to clear.
 For example, you could do it